Home

 Maximum size: 14 mm.

 Identification: This is a slender species with papillae on the posterior edges of its rhinophores.
 The brown-flecked cerata are papillate and are arranged in groups that usually alternate in length.
 The notum is decorated with bright yellow patches and pink rings.
 Rarely, the cerata may have bright pink bases.
 In some animals, the notum may be tuberculate and the yellow pigment may be confined to the tubercles.
-Rarely, in tuberculate animals the pink pigment may be reduced to a central dot or be completely absent (see photos).
+Rarely, the pink pigment may be reduced to a central dot or be completely obscured by white pigment.

 Natural history: Limenandra confusa is a moderately common diurnal species found in protected to exposed rocky habitats and in Halimeda kanaloana beds.
 It occurs at < 1 to 18 m (< 3 to 59 ft).
 It jerks its cerata rhythmically while crawling and lays a weakly "kinked", white egg mass.